1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 For a larger project, setting up a [replicatable data pipeline](http://bost.ocks.org/mike/make/) is generally a best practice; in the interest of taking a quick look at the Oscars, we'll relay on the clipboard. `d3.csv.format` converts an array of objects to a csv string.
 With `> copy(d3.csv.format(nominations))`, the nomination data is copied to the clipboard which can then be pasted and saved into a csv file locally.

-#### Looking at data
+#### Seeing data

 To get started quickly with minimal fuss, I usually grab a copy of my [d3-starter-kit repo](https://github.com/1wheel/d3-starterkit).
-It contains [d3](http://d3js.org/), [lodash](http://underscorejs.org/), [d3-jetpack](https://github.com/gka/d3-jetpack) and some helper functions and for generating tooltips, scales, axes and styling them.
+It contains [d3](http://d3js.org/), [lodash](http://underscorejs.org/), [d3-jetpack](https://github.com/gka/d3-jetpack) and some helper functions for generating tooltips, scales, axes and styling them.

 Having saved the array of nominations as `data.csv`, we can load it into the starter-kit [template](https://github.com/1wheel/roadtolarissa/blob/master/source/javascripts/posts/dataAnalysis/script.js) and check the integrity of our data: